Public sector managers from EU Member States are gathering in Paris for the start of the new executive programme CAPITALS.

 The Dean of Paris’ Sciences Po School of Public Affairs, Yann Algan, said: “As universities we do not only have a responsibility in the area of research.
 Our teaching must also contribute to tackling the problems currently facing the EU.
 The great interest and support we’ve received from various governments for this initiative confirms that CAPITALS is the right offer at the right time.

 CAPITALS is short for „Cooperation Across Pillars and TAsks, Levels and States” and the programme fosters collaboration in all these areas.
 The 18 participants in the first cohort are from eight Member States and the majority work for national ministries.
-The courses in Paris are convened by, among others, former Italian Minister President Enrico Letta, the former French Trade Minister Anne Marie Idrac and Jean Pisani-Ferry, Professor at the Hertie School of Governance and SciencesPo.
+The courses in Paris are convened by, among others, former Italian Minister President Enrico Letta, the former French Trade Minister Anne Marie Idrac and Jean Pisani-Ferry, Professor at the Hertie School and SciencesPo.
 The participants will also benefit from the expertise of first-class scholars and practitioners in Rome and London as well as during the final leg of the programme in Berlin in February 2018.
 CAPITALS is supported by the Mercator Foundation.

 More information: www.hertie-school.org/capitals